Would I lie to you?An Insurance Company and a faulty lie detector

 The only downside we have found is that if it gets windy the ponchos can billow.
 I think if it is that windy it will most probably also be cold and we would be carrying cagoules and waterproof trousers anyway.

-We decided to buy at the cheaper end of the poncho market for our first purchase in case these proved to be something that we never actually used.
-We have only had the ponchos a few months but already I am a convert to a different way of keeping dry on the hills, even if I don’t look like the most stylish walker.
+I am now a convert to a different way of keeping dry on the hills, even if I don’t look like the most stylish walker.
 If you see me please don’t laugh too much!

 Why I love cooking with my RidgeMonkey grill